 This fact shows that the knowledge of the symbols has not been lost in transaction to modern times.
 Rather, it has been mixed with more recent beliefs and history to form an exceptional mixture of the antique and modern, which only heightens our curiosity.

 Today’s Kilims are mainly created for export.
 As a result, they must conform to the tastes of western buyers.
-However, western buyers are fascinated by symbols and motifs deriving from the traditional tribal motifs, so there isn’t much need for compromise in this area.
+However, western buyers are fascinated by Symbols on Modern Rugs motifs deriving from the traditional tribal motifs, so there isn’t much need for compromise in this area.
 However, rug experts have observed that today’s kilim weavers maintain the original tribal style while partially adopting a new, more modern look.